ArnaudLoos/HomeAssistant-Presentation/README.md

 * NMap scan
 * Many others

 Once the first device is discovered HA will create a file named ```known_devices.yaml``` where it will track all the devices it knows about.
 If you want to rename a device, add a picture, or stop tracking a device, make the change in this file.
-For each tracked device HA will create a ```device_tracker.user_name``` entity which can be displayed on the frontend.
+For each tracked device HA will create a ```device_tracker.device_name``` entity which can be displayed on the frontend.

 You can also define zones such that events will trigger when you enter or leave the zone.